Cervical cancer prevention

 First sexual intercourse at an early age is associated with increased risk of contracting HPV.
 Abstinence is one way to prevent the transmission of HPV.
 Likewise, barrier protection, such as using condoms, may prevent HPV infection, although this has not yet been fully studied.

 In the UK, girls aged 12 to 13 are offered the HPV vaccine, which is given by a nurse at school (after parental consent).
 Vaccination is not compulsory.
 It is up to the girl and her parents whether she has the vaccine.
-Currently girls have three injections, but that's changing to just two from autumn 2014.
+Girls have two injections given at least 6 months, but not more than 24 months, apart.

 It is estimated that, if girls take up the vaccination, the programme will prevent at least seven out of 10 cancers of the cervix.
 However, as it can take between 10 and 20 years for cancer to develop after HPV infection, any benefits from the programme will not be seen for some time.
 But the number of cases of precancerous changes in the cervix is likely to fall quite quickly.
 The vaccines are expected to give protection for life but more research is needed on this and it is possible that women may need a booster later on.